This post is being kept up-to-date. It was first published on July 23, 2012.

 What happens if a voter can’t show valid photo ID in these states?

 These voters are entitled to a provisional ballot.
 To ensure their votes count, however, they must produce the mandatory ID within a certain time frame and affirm in person or writing they are the same individual who filled out a temporary ballot on Election Day.
 The time limits vary: They range anywhere from up to three days after the election (Georgia) to noon the Monday after the election (Indiana).

 Are there any exceptions to the photo ID requirement?

-Yes.
-Indigency or religious objections to being photographed.
-But these exceptions don't automatically grant a voter the ability to cast a regular ballot: In Pennsylvania and Indiana, voters will be given a provisional ballot and must sign an affidavit for their exemption within the given time frame.
-For a more specific breakdown of all exceptions, see this state-by-state summary.
+Yes: Indigency or religious objections to being photographed.
+In Indiana, voters will be given a provisional ballot and must sign an affidavit for their exemption by a certain date.
+Texas grants an exception to voters who don’t have an ID because of a recent natural disaster.
+For a more specific breakdown of all exceptions, see this list.

 Are there other voter ID laws in effect that ask for but don’t necessarily require photo ID?

 Yes.
 In these so-called “non-strict photo ID states” — Florida, Louisiana, Michigan, Idaho, South Dakota and Hawaii — individuals are requested to show photo ID but can still vote if they don’t have one.
 Instead, they may be asked to sign affidavits affirming their identity or provide a signature that will be compared with those in registration records.

 Why has there been such a recent surge in voter ID legislation around the country?